coleifer/peewee/docs/peewee/playhouse.rst

 Schema Migrations
 -----------------

-Peewee now supports schema migrations, with well-tested support for both Postgresql and SQLite (MySQL should work, too).
+Peewee now supports schema migrations, with well-tested support for Postgresql, SQLite and MySQL.
 Unlike other schema migration tools, peewee's migrations do not handle introspection and database "versioning".
 Rather, peewee provides a number of helper functions for generating and running schema-altering statements.
 This engine provides the basis on which a more sophisticated tool could some day be built.